MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 ### Respond to botMessagePreview edit

 If the user edits the card before sending, by selecting **Edit**, you receive a `composeExtension/submitAction` invoke with `value.botMessagePreviewAction = edit`.
 Respond by returning the task module you sent, in response to the initial `composeExtension/fetchTask` invoke that began the interaction.
 The user can start the process by reentering the original information.
-Use the available information to update the task module so that the user need not fill out all information from scratch.
+Use the available information to update the task module so that the user doesn't need to fill out all information from scratch.
 For more information on responding to the initial `fetchTask` event, see [responding to the initial `fetchTask` event](~/messaging-extensions/how-to/action-commands/create-task-module.md).

 ### Respond to botMessagePreview send